Combodo/iTop/readme.txt

 #565 Fixed security issues (XSS)

-Other bugs not listed in Trac:
+Other bug fixes not listed in Trac:
 Do not perform time consuming computations for building the menus if there are too many objects in a list (limit is configurable).
 Portal fixes (relative URLs and parameter validation)...
 Restore the previous URLMaker in case the sending of a notification is not the last action of a page... (e.g. if the page displays the details of an object after sending the notifications...)